 In my opinion you really can’t go wrong with Brussels Sprouts for Thanksgiving.
-We’ve made them every which way – sautéed, roasted, tossed with hazelnuts, and pan fried.
-In this recipe ,the Brussels are actually raw, which turned out to be delicious tossed with the tangy walnut vinaigrette.
+We’ve made them every which way – sautéed with bacon, roasted, tossed with hazelnuts, and pan fried.
+In this recipe, the Brussels are actually raw, which turned out to be delicious tossed with this tangy walnut and dijon vinaigrette.
 This is a perfect lighter dish for your Thanksgiving or holiday spread (you need a few of those to balance things out, right).
 But I promise you are not compromising in flavor with this one!
 When we made this dish, it was quickly gobbled up, no leftovers in sight!

 The most important thing with Brussels Sprouts is what you flavor them with.
 In this recipe, we shopped around at Liberty Heights Fresh for the perfect accompaniments.
-We chose a full flavored walnut dijon mustard (of course you can use regular dijon as well), a pure maple syrup by Mead and Mead’s, some crunchy walnuts, a spicy red onion, and a handful of chives.
+We chose a full flavored walnut dijon mustard (of course you can use regular dijon as well), a pure maple syrup, some crunchy walnuts, a spicy red onion, and a handful of chives.
 Everything combined perfectly to well season the shredded raw Brussels!

 While this recipe isn’t difficult, to say the least, it does take a little time.
 My recommendation – enjoy the simple task of chopping the brussels.
 I’m currently in the middle of Michael Pollen’s book, Cooked, and he mentions, “When chopping onions, just chop onions.”
 So in nod to Mr. Pollen, When chopping Brussels, just chop Brussels!
 I hope over the holidays the time spent preparing food can be therapeutic and meaningful, taking in the quiet moments or digging in deep with those cooking around you.
 Don’t rush it.
 Just chop.
 Enjoy.